lawrencewoodman/vintage_basic_benchmark/amstrad/README.md

 ## Create `.dsk` File With the Basic Source File

 To create the `.dsk` file and put `bench_cpc.bas` onto it.
 I used [P3Explorer](http://www.worldofspectrum.org/pub/sinclair/tools/pc/P3Explorer.zip).
-Because AMSDOS expectes the filename to be in capitals, I first renamed the file to `BENCH.BAS`.
+Because AMSDOS expects the filename to be in capitals, I first renamed the file to `BENCH.BAS`.